2018 United States Senate election in Virginia: General election

 The election featured a match-up of two Minnesota-born Virginians: Republican Corey Stewart was born in Duluth, Minnesota, and Democrat Tim Kaine was born in Saint Paul, Minnesota.
 All polls leading up to the election showed Kaine defeating Stewart by a wide margin.
+When polls closed on election day, Tim Kaine was immediately declared the winner before the votes were counted, based on exit polling alone.